7 things to know about Lebanon's parliament elections

 BEIRUT – It's Lebanon's unique form of democracy.

 Almost everyone in the country complains about it.
-The same political dynasties dominating year after year, whether in government or parliament.
-Politicians work for their sect, or their own families.
-None managing to repair an electricity system that's been decrepit for decades or organize the proper collection of garbage because of business feuds among the political elite.
+The same political dynasties dominating year after year, and politicians work for their sect, or their own families.
+No one has repaired an electricity system that's been decrepit for decades or organized the proper collection of garbage because of business feuds.

 It's also a tough system to change.

-No one wants their community shortchanged, either of power or patronage.
-After the bitter 1975-1990 civil war, the balance between Shiites, Sunnis and Christians— the main sects among 18 official ones — preserves a stability that always seems on the verge of collapse, but, for the past decade at least, has not.
+Each community fears losing power or patronage.
+After the 1975-1990 civil war, the balance between Shiites, Sunnis and Christians — the main sects among 18 official ones — preserves a stability that always seems on the verge of collapse, but, for the past decade at least, has not.

-With Lebanon holding parliament elections Sunday, here are seven things to know about the system.
+Here are seven things to know about the system ahead of Sunday's parliamentary elections.

-It's the first time the Lebanese are voting for a parliament in nine years.
-It is also the first time elections are being held since neighboring Syria's war began in 2011.
-The vote has been postponed a number of times over security concerns it would ignite tensions among Lebanon's sects, already heightened by that war.
+It's the first time the Lebanese are voting for a parliament in nine years and the first election held since the outbreak of the Syrian war in 2011.
+The vote has been postponed a number of times over concerns it would ignite tensions among Lebanon's sects, already heightened by that war.

-Lawmakers have haggled over election reform for years, finally passing a new law last summer to replace one in place since 1960.

 COMPLICATED LAW

-The new election law is so complex that many have quipped they would rather stay at home because they can't figure out how their vote will be computed.
+The new election law is so complex that some say they would rather stay at home because they can't figure out how their vote will be computed.

 The law implements a proportional system that awards seats by the share of vote received, instead of the former winner-takes-all system in each district.
 It reduces the number of electoral constituencies from 23 to 15, and allows voters to choose both an electoral list and a preferred candidate from that list.

-In theory, it should allow candidates beyond traditional power players to win a seat in parliament.
+In theory, it should allow candidates beyond traditional power players to win seats.
 But it also preserves the sectarian divvying-up of seats in different districts; Muslims and Christians each get around half, and smaller communities the remainder.

 THE ELEPHANT IN THE ROOM